Become an RSPCA inspector

 Due to the nature of the work, a conviction (or formal caution within the past ten years) for a number of criminal offences, will mean a rejection of your application.
 The offences include, but are not limited to, violent crime, public order, corruption or dishonesty.

 If you or your family or partner have any business or financial connection with animals, you are required to disclose it.

 Expression of Interest

-We are currently not recruiting, but if you meet the above criteria and would like to register your interest in future positions, please send an email to: HumanResources@rspcawa.asn.au
+If you meet the above criteria and would like to express your interest in future positions, please send your resume and cover letter to: HumanResources@rspcawa.asn.au